 6.0 STOP – RESET

-Route sheets are not 100% accurate, but are close as we put some time into them.
+Route sheets are not 100% accurate, but they are close.
 Each bike is different and measures differently.
 A XR250 tracks differently than an XRL650.

 You will find that a route sheet may be 0.1 to 0.2 off.
 You need to be aware of your surroundings and look for the appropriate turn, markings and road signs.